solex-dev/exercises/exercises/hello_solana/README.md

 ## How the program works

 If you look at the program code, you'll see that it has a single function `process_instruction`.
 The function takes three arguments: `program_id`, `accounts` and `instruction_data`.
 The `program_id` is the public key of the program.
 The `accounts` is an array of accounts that are passed to the program.
-The `instruction_data` is the data that is passed to the program, it is passed as an array of bytes.
+The `instruction_data` is the data that is passed into the instruction's data, it is passed as an array of bytes.

 The `process_instruction` function is passed to the `entrypoint!` macro which tells Solana that `process_instruction` is the entrypoint of the program.

-In the program we are using the `msg!` macro to log the message "gm, solana" to the console.
+In the program we are using thezx `msg!` macro to log the message "gm, solana" to the console.
 It takes a single argument which is the message to be logged.
 This function returns a `ProgramResult` which a generic type of `Result`.

 ## Exercise

 The current program logs gm, ??? to the console.
-Your task is to change the message to gm, solana.
+Your task is to change the message to any message of your choice.

 ## Running the program